Eccentric-Anomalies/AMC-Forth-Development/addons/amc_forth/README.md

 ## How to Use AMC Forth

-AMC Forth is suited to inclusion in your Godot project using two Godot add-on paths: `addons/amc_forth`  for the Forth engine C# class, and `addons/amc_forth_terminal` which has a local DEC VT-100 subset script, `forth_term_local.gd`, and a simple telnet script, `forth_term_telnet.gd`.
+AMC Forth is suited to inclusion in your Godot project using the Godot add-on path: `addons/amc_forth`.
+The addon also includes two terminal scripts, a local DEC VT-100 subset script, `forth_term_local.gd`, and a simple telnet script, `forth_term_telnet.gd`.
 The local terminal implementation can be used together with a 2D canvas shader, `terminal_canvas.gdshader`, or a 3D shader, `terminal_3d.gdshader`, to reproduce the appearance of a VT-100 terminal screen.
 Example 2D and 3D terminal+Forth scenes are available at the root of the [Github repository for AMC Forth](https://github.com/Eccentric-Anomalies/AMC-Forth).
 Please refer to those examples when trying to use AMC Forth in your own 2D or 3D Godot project!

 ## AMCForth Word List